 Making money on YouTube is possible by using the right techniques and strategies for monetization combined with consistently uploading high-quality videos.

-You’ll have to put in a lot of hours’ worth of work before you can ever earn your first dollar.
+You’ll have to put in many hours of work before you can ever earn your first dollar.

-That’s why you should not quit your job before your channel gets to the point where it earns you thousands of dollars per video.
+That’s why you shouldn’t quit your job before your channel gets to the point where it earns you thousands of dollars per month.

 I hope this article was actionable and gave you something to think about.